kent-map/kent/20c/20c-womens-suffrage-whitstable/README.md

 [^ref1]: Jennifer Godfrey, _Suffragettes of Kent_.
 (Yorkshire: Pen and Sword Books Ltd, 2019), 71.
 [^ref2]: _Votes for Women_, August 27, 1909, 1113.
 [^ref3]: _Votes for Women_, September 10, 1909, 1162; The Whitstable Times and Tankerton Press, Sep 4, 1909, 5.
-[^ref4]: _Canterbury Journal, Kentish Times and Farmers’ Gazette_, September 4, 1909, 5. quoted in Phegley, 137.
+[^ref4]: _Canterbury Journal, Kentish Times and Farmers’ Gazette_, September 4, 1909, 5. quoted in Godfrey, 137.
 [^ref5]: _The Whitstable Times and Herne Bay Herald_, March 13, 1909, 2.
 [^ref6]: _Votes for Women_, September 3, 1909, 1138.
 [^ref7]: _Votes for Women_, September 10, 1909, 1162.